sjdefran1/GoSports/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Gosports is a full Stack Django web app that displays historical/live Nba Statistics.
 This project was created by me and three other students from Iowa State University (See Contact) in a 8 week time-span, broke into four two week sprints.
+At the end of the semeseter our project was voted top 6 out of 42 projects.
 The app originally didn't use bootstrap, after submitting it I went through and had fun messing around with the frontend.

 The app was built in a private instance of GitLab for Iowa State University, hence no inital commit history.
 After submitting the project I decided to upload it to my personal GitHub.